krzosa/raylib_hot_reload_template/README.md

 ## Structure

-* main.cpp -> Loads the dll and calls UpdateAndRender from the dll in a loop.
+* main.cpp -> Loads the dll and calls Update from the dll in a loop.
 On every iteration checks if the dll changed, if it did then it swaps the code
-* game.cpp -> Gamecode(dll), this is where you actually write the engine, game etc. It has one function UpdateAndRender which is called inside the executable.
+* game.cpp -> Gamecode(dll), this is where you actually write the engine, game etc. It has one function Update which is called inside the executable.
-* game.cpp -> UpdateAndRender -> main loop.
+* game.cpp -> Update -> main loop.
 This is the function called inside the executable on every loop iteration
 * game.h -> GameState declaration which contains all the information about the game.
 It belongs to the executable so that the gameState wont be lost on library reload